jake-bladt/ideas/README.md

 ### QD Backup
 This is a project I started years ago to replace the clunky interface and tools I was using to backup my essential files both to a network drive and to a cloud provider.
 I suspect [synchthing](https://syncthing.net/) does everything I need and would want to investigate that assumption before building my own tool.

+### Sunspot

+A serverless function to allow processes that hold the correct secrets to request time-limited firewall modifications in real-time.

 ### Time Slices

 A C# library for handling slices of time - different from TimeSpan in that it handle specific time spans - ie,